salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 To check the status of the job, use sf deploy metadata report.
 To resume watching the job, use sf deploy metadata resume.

-# error.InvalidJobId

-No job found for ID: %s

-# error.NoRecentJobId

-There are no recent job ids available to quick deploy.

 # error.CannotQuickDeploy

 Job id cannot be used for quick deployment.
 This is likely because the deployment has not been validated.